kollegorna/labs.kollegorna.se/source/posts/2017-05-29-service-worker-gotchas.html.md

       imagesCacheName    = `${version}images`;
 ```

 Remember the `addToCache` function we used under the `fetch` event?
-Let’s improve it by making it accept an additional parameter – cache room name.
-It uses `version` variable for caching new stuff:
+Let’s improve it by making it to accept an additional parameter – cache room name:

 ```javascript
 const addToCache = (cacheName, request, response) => {